howardhowardhowardhoward/Matrix-Calculator/README.md

 ___________________________________________________________________________________________________________________________________________

 ### Project Structure

-	- Matrix.py and MatrixOperations.py: Backend logic for matrix representation and operations.
+- `Matrix.py` and `MatrixOperations.py`: Backend logic for matrix representation and operations.
- 		- Matrix.py:
+  - `Matrix.py`: Defines the Matrix class and its properties.
+Handles operations involving a single matrix such as Inverse, RREF, determinnat, etc.
-   		- MatrixOperations:
+  - `MatrixOperations.py`: Handles operations between two matrices such as addition and multiplication.

-	•	GUI.py: Graphical user interface for interacting with the calculator.
+- GUI.py: Graphical user interface for interacting with the calculator.